 By Tony Olejnicki | Creator of HiACHIEVR Program

-According to the Safe Work Australia, the agriculture, forestry and fishing industries are the most dangerous working environments in Australia with 44 fatalities in 2016 out of total 218 work fatalities.
+According to Safe Work Australia, agriculture, forestry, and fishing industries are the most dangerous working environments in Australia with 44 fatalities in 2016 out of a total of 218 work fatalities.

 Considering over 3 millions of sedentary office workers in Australia, with 8 fatalities reported in 2016, the office job appears the safest job in Australia.

 According to 2018 Report, 30,000 Australians died of a sudden cardiac arrest (heart attack).
 And 7,500 deaths occurred at work. (*)

 (*)Submission for the 2018 Review of the Model WHS Laws-30 April 2018

 Major known factors were: chronic stress followed by poor nutrition, a lack of exercise and other not-diagnosed heart conditions.
 The Victorian Government has acknowledged the stress is often work-related.

 Sedentary office workers constitute over half of Australian workers, so statistically over 3000 office workers die at work each year, as a result of the sudden cardiac arrest symptom.
 This, however, is not included in the office accidental death statistics due to its complex nature.
 The stress may not be caused exclusively by the office environment.
 Also, there are other contributing factors due to personal choices.

 So, if you are reading this now, sitting at your office desk, you most likely work in the most dangerous job.

 Any of these factors can cause chronic stress.
 Do any of them apply to your working environment?